Experienced Former Prosecutor

 Top criminal defense attorneys

-Prior to becoming a criminal attorney, Gus served as an Assistant State’s Attorney.
+Before becoming a criminal defense attorney, Gus served as an Assistant State’s Attorney.
 As a prosecutor, he rose to the position of First Chair of a courtroom, where he was in charge of a team of prosecutors and handled thousands of cases.
 Gus uses this experience to help his clients achieve the best possible outcome.

-If you’ve been arrested or under investigation, then call us today to find out how we can help.
+If you’ve been arrested or under investigation, then call our law firm today to find out how we can help.
 After an arrest, you may feel like you’ve lost control of your life.
-Attorney Gus Kostopoulos can help you get your life back by aggressively protecting your rights and attacking the prosecution’s case against you.
+Chicago criminal defense lawyer Gus Kostopoulos can help you get your life back by aggressively protecting your rights and attacking the prosecution’s case against you.

 As a former prosecutor, Gus has unique insight into how the prosecution builds a case against you.
 He knows how they investigate your case, the tactics they use to pressure you into accepting a plea deal, and more importantly, what shortcuts they take.
 This allows him to effectively challenge every aspect of the prosecution’s case against you.